TRIPURA RAHASYA

 the omnipresent Lord.

-[Note: Visvamitra, a great Rishi, is reputed to have
+[Note: Visvamitra, a great Rishi, is

 created a duplicate universe, a part of which consists of